ATTENTION: Executive order from Director of Public Safety Kate Pishotti due to the current risk to public safety in the Short North

 refer to State of Ohio's Revised Code, Section 149.43, Availability of Public

-have the correct supporting documentation, you will be turned away.
-Due to the
+If you do not have the correct supporting documentation, you will be turned away.
+For your convenience, the License Section has

 installed a secure drop box at 4252 Groves Road which can be utilized to drop

 off applications, payments and any other documentation.
 It is located to